 Explore the best approach for removal of various vascular access devices

-Module 7: Assess and Manage Complications
+Module 7: Assessment and Management of Complications

 Learn to identify various complications and how to intervene